-Basically, the core of the Galaxy S7 comes in two variants.
+The core of the Galaxy S7 comes in two variants.
 There’s one with a Snapdragon 820 and another one with Exynos 8890.
 The snapdragon chipset comes with a quad-core CPU, two of the cores are clocked at 2.15GHz and the other two at 1.6GHz.
 The Snapdragon 820 chipset is commonly available, especially in the international market.
 On the other hand, the Exynos chipset comes with an octa-core processor.
 The first four cores of its processor are mongoose cores which can run up to 2.6GHz depending on the tasks it handles.
 While the other four cores are cortex A53 and run at 2.3GHz.
 Regardless of the cores that the phone utilizes, they’re still able to keep their temperature in check and could run at a maximum speed without overheating easily.

 Talking about their GPU, different chipsets come with matching Graphics Processing Units.
 The snapdragon comes with an Adreno 530 while the Exynos comes with a Mali-T880 MP12.
 Regardless of what chipset the phone comes with, they all have a 4GB worth of RAM and a 32GB storage as the standard variant.
 64GB versions are also available.